-There are lots of different ways that you can organize your registration form, but here are a few tips to help you.
+There are a lot of different ways that you can organize your registration form, but here are a few tips to help you.

-- Start you form with a “Text Block” form element: Most registrations choose to have a “Text Block” form element at the top of their registration form.
+- Start your form with a ‘Text Block’ element: Most registrations choose to have a “Text Block” form element at the top of their registration form.
 They usually choose to populate this field with general information about their event or upload an image with the event logo.
 An example of this on the Admin side is pictured below.

 - Use lots of Preset Fields: Using lots of preset standardized fields will save you time.
 Also because these fields are associated with standard fields in reporting and in Zone4’s race timing software they will help you throughout the course of your event.

 - Have a good idea of the information you need to collect: Plan out what information you will need to collect from registrants and know the various types of fields so you know which ones to use to collect that information.